Matrix models and stochastic growth in Donaldson-Thomas theory: Introduction and summary of results

+This region corresponds to the noncommutative crepant resolution of a toric singularity where the BPS states are computed by noncommutative Donaldson-Thomas invariants.
+The counting of BPS states in this region was introduced by Szendr\H{o}i for the conifold~\cite{Szendroi:2007nu}.

-In this paper we will construct some new statistical mechanical models of Donaldson-Thomas theory for local toric Calabi-Yau backgrounds which have no compact divisors.
+In this paper we will mostly work in the large radius and noncommutative crepant resolution chambers of the K\"ahler moduli space.
+We shall construct some new statistical mechanical models of Donaldson-Thomas theory for local toric Calabi-Yau backgrounds which have no compact divisors.
 We build upon the representation of these partition functions in terms of random Young diagrams, which follows implicitly from the original expansion of the topological vertex~\cite{Aganagic:2003db}.
 To handle random Young diagrams, one needs to define a probability measure on the set of Young tableaux.
 The classic example is the Plancherel measure, introduced in the 1970's by Kerov and Vershik~\cite{Kerov}.
 It is of interest in field theory and string theory, wherein the partition functions of $\mathcal{N}=2$ supersymmetric gauge theory in four dimensions~\cite {NekOuk,LMN} and of topological string theory on local toric curves~\cite {Aganagic:2003db} can be conveniently expressed in terms of Plancherel and $ q $-Plancherel measures.

 More generally, one can define the Schur measure $\mathcal{M}_{\mathrm{Schur} }$, introduced by Okounkov \cite{O}, such that $\mathcal{M}_{\mathrm{Schur} }\{ \lambda \} $ for a partition $\lambda$ is proportional to $\mathfrak{s} _{\lambda }\left( x\right) \,\mathfrak{s}_{\lambda }\left( y\right) $.
 Here $ \mathfrak{s}_{\lambda }(x)$ are the Schur polynomials, and $x$ and $y$ are two independent (possibly infinite) sets of variables.
 There are several important properties satisfied by the Schur measure.\footnote{ See~\cite{O} for its more representation theoretic properties.} For instance, as we shall see in Section~\ref{DTmeasure}, after proper specification of the variables it contains the Plancherel and $q$-Plancherel measures~\cite{Fulman,Strahov} as particular cases.
 Moreover, the Schur measure has correlation functions of determinantal type, which is a common feature of various problems in statistical mechanics, enumerative combinatorics and probability theory that leads to their explicit solution.
 One of the remarkable mathematical results of the last decade has been the expression of probability measures on partitions in terms of determinantal point processes \cite{Johanssonreview,review,Borodin}, which are very often of random matrix type \cite{Johansson1,Johansson2}.
 Some straightforward generalizations of the Schur measure that we shall discuss in Section~\ref {DTmeasure} are defined in terms of the Hall-Littlewood polynomials, or the Jack polynomials which are one-parameter extensions of the Schur polynomials $\mathfrak{s}_{\lambda }\left( x\right) $~\cite{macdonald}.\footnote{ The Macdonald polynomials \cite{macdonald} are the most general symmetric polynomials known and they include all the other ones as special limiting cases of their two parameters, but we shall not need them here.}